What is a Financial Wellbeing Coach?

 When Hannah teamed up with her Financial Wellbeing Coach she said:

-“My debt coach was so helpful and understanding.
+“My Financial Wellbeing Coach was so helpful and understanding.
 He made me feel a lot better about my financial situation and gave me a lot of hope.”

 Financial Wellbeing Coaches need a range of skills to be able to help someone regain control of their unmanageable debt.